 - Trust and Show Confidence in your Employees– Empowering employees to take certain decisions and assigning new tasks that provide them an opportunity to hone their skills, keep them engaged, and motivate them to work towards perfection.
 Furthermore, exhibiting trust and providing positive feedback boosts the confidence and morale of the employees.

-- What should you delegate– Knowing the abilities and skills of your employees and planning delegation of work in accordance with their capabilities often reaps good results.
+- What should you delegate– Knowing the abilities and skills of your employees and planning the delegation of work in accordance with their capabilities often reaps good results.
 Refrain from delegating matters that are confidential or the ones that can question your capability.

 Remember!
-Managers who consider delegation equivalent to investment in people, teams, and organizations demonstrate greater confidence in themselves and are able to generate tangible benefits for everyone.
+Managers who consider delegation equivalent to investment in people, teams, and organizations, demonstrate greater confidence in themselves and are able to generate tangible benefits for everyone.

 Explore: corporate training work-profile